LoginRadius/docs/content/blog/get-started-node-js/index.md

 `<Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`

-> If return_url is frontend, then from that application, pass the token to backend node API.
+> If return_url is frontend, then from that application, pass the token to backend node API (eg: http://localhost:3000).
 Else you can use path of back end API as the return_url.

 You can use the access token to retrieve profile data and handle other user functionality.